srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

   Issues:
   - GitHub issue title and number with a hyperlink
-     - Original ETA: YYYY-MM-DD
      - ETA: YYYY-MM-DD
-     - Reason for ETA update: ...
-     - Blocked on: ... (ok to omit if not blocked)
   - GitHub issue title and number with a hyperlink
      - Original ETA: YYYY-MM-DD
      - ETA: YYYY-MM-DD